Closing a catenary loop: the lariat chain, the string shooter, and the heavy elastica: Summary and Conclusions

 \section{Summary and Conclusions}

 The effects of drag on string shooter solutions can be briefly summarized as follows.
-For a stationary shape, drag forces do not contribute to the normal force balance, but they can change the equilibrium shape and tension.
+For a stationary shape, drag forces do not contribute to the normal force balance, but they change the equilibrium shape and tension.
 At low values, they do not change the qualitative features of the catenary, in particular its asymptotic approach to verticality, and the blowup of tension of opposite signs on upper and lower branches.
 Additional physics, such as bending elasticity, is necessary to construct loop solutions.
 At moderate values, the inertially-shifted tension vanishes along with the curvature at verticality at finite arc length, allowing patching of loop solutions.
 At high values, the curvature blows up at verticality, with patching still possible.

-We have corrected several errors in recent works on axially moving string loops in the presence of gravity.
+We have corrected several errors in recent works on axially moving string loops coplanar with gravity.
 These entail misunderstandings of the role of drag forces, bifurcations, the nature of the vertical singularity, and admissibility of certain solutions.
-Several example solutions were constructed, either by implementing previously derived analytical results \cite{Gregory49, ChakrabartiHanna16}, or numerically adding bending stiffness.
+Several example solutions were constructed, either by implementing previously derived analytical results, or numerically adding bending stiffness.
 We have also attempted to place the problem in context alongside several other fundamental problems in flexible structure mechanics.